Jessica Freedman, M.D. – Founder and Chair

 Raghav – Assistant Professor

-R.N. graduated magna cum laude from Harvard College and attends Harvard Medical School.
+Raghav graduated magna cum laude from Harvard College and attended Harvard Medical School.
 He has over five years of premedical advising experience, including teaching MCAT preparation for Kaplan, holding medical school mock interviews, and leading personal statement workshops for applicants.
 His successful mentees range from first-generation college students to students from a long generation of physicians.
 He strongly believes those passionate about medicine deserve the opportunity to pursue their dream and is excited to work with you!